hashicorp/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 * `prefix` - (Optional) Object keyname prefix that identifies subset of objects to which the rule applies.
 * `tags` - (Optional)  A mapping of tags that identifies subset of objects to which the rule applies.
 The rule applies only to objects having all the tags in its tagset.

+The `existing_object_replication` object supports the following:

+* `enabled` - (Required) Boolean which indicates if existing objects should be replicated.

 The `server_side_encryption_configuration` object supports the following: